kyungjae-lee/engineers-notebook/operating-systems/operating-system-security.md

 ### Access Control

+* OS can do!
+(Second pass)

 * Implements a security policy that specifies who or what may have access to each specific system resource and the type of access that is permitted in each instance.
 * Mediates between a user and system resources, such as applications, operating systems, firewalls, routers, files, and databases.
 * A security administrator maintains an authorization database that specifies what type of access to which resources is allowed for this user.
   * The access control function consults this database to determine whether to grant access.
 * An auditing function monitors and keeps a record of user accesses to system resources.
+* Can be done based on user-by-user, group-by-group, or entity(individual files)-by-entity.

 ### Firewalls

 * Design goals:
   1. All traffic from inside to outside, and vice versa, must pass through the firewall.
 This is achieved by physically blocking all access to the local network except via the firewall.
-  2. Only authorized traffic, as defined by the local security policy, will be allowed to pass.
+  2. **Only authorized traffic**, as defined by the local security policy, will be allowed to pass.
 Various types of firewalls are used, which implement various types of security policies.
   3. The firewall itself is immune to penetration.
 This implies the use of hardened system with a secured operating system.
 Trusted computer systems are suitable for hosting a firewall and often required in government applications.

-## Buffer Overflow
+## How Do We Get an Access to Running Software to Change it?

+### Cross-Site Scripting (Intentional Attack)

+* Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
+* XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
+* Basically, I'm or was logged in as a legitimate user, but some link I clicked redirected me to part of the system where I didn't mean to intentionally enter into.
+* Someone's looking over your shoulder!

-### Buffer Overflow Attacks
+### Buffer Overflow Attacks (Intentional Attack)

 * Also known as a **buffer overrun**